PerceptronCipher/PerceptronCipher/README.md

 </p>

 ---

-<p align="center">⚡ "Data is the new oil, but insights are the fuel that drives impact." ⚡</p>
+<p align="center">⚡ "AI is powerful, but intelligence becomes valuable only when it solves a problem." ⚡</p>